 Heat oil in a pan and fry onions till golden brown, then add tomatoes and fry till cooked.
 Add ginger and garlic paste as well as all the powdered masalas and fry till oil separates.
 Set aside the masala to cool down.

 Cut the puff pastry into the required size.
 I usually cut a 9X9 square sheet into 4 pieces.

 Spread the masala onto the puff, leaving about half an inch uncovered all around.
-Put the cut boiled egg, yolk side down on the masala.
+Put the cut-boiled egg, and yolk side down on the masala.
 Soften the edge of the puff pastry with water.
-Fold two diagonal corners over the egg to meet at the center.
+Fold two diagonal corners over the egg to meet at the centre.
 Then fold the other two corners over to seal the egg.
 You can leave a little bit of the curry mix and egg unsealed on top for a visually beautiful curry puff.